A fun-filled day is wonderful, but often leaves its mark on the next day – in a not-so-wonderful way. Parenting strategies for day-after-fun blues.

 Plan A Quiet Evening

 No matter how well the day goes, we all know tiredness increases as the day goes on.
+While some children will become mellow towards the evening, many will become hyper and develop a short fuse.

 Distraction is often the key to a quiet evening when everyone is tired.
 Spending some quality time together with a simple activity can help keep calm until that glorious moment of bedtime.